Categories

 In these strange times this really is an engaging, moving, triumphant, uplifting tale of two world-beating bands with totally original styles, but the friendship, love, and sheer dedication the couple share towards each other is what leaves an even bigger impression than even the ground-breaking sexy nature of the music itself.
 Although it wasn’t all plain sailing as Weymouth threatened to leave at one point due to Frantz’s cocaine and alcohol abuse at that time.

-‘A drummer should make you want to get up and dance and feel good about yourself,’ Frantz at says, and this reviewer couldn’t agree with that statement more!
+‘A drummer should make you want to get up and dance and feel good about yourself,’ Frantz says.
+This reviewer couldn’t agree with that statement more!
 He certainly sincerely and wholeheartedly achieved his goal, among a great many other achievements.
 Attempting to produce Happy Mondays notwithstanding!

 Leave a Reply